Is the GRE required?

 Is there financial aid or scholarships available for this program?

-Students are encouraged to apply to the UF Office for Student Financial Affairs for assistance with loans, grants, and fellowships.
+Students are encouraged to contact the UF Office for Student Financial Affairs for assistance with loans, grants and fellowships.

-Students are also able to apply for College of Education scholarships here.
+Students can also learn more about applying for College of Education scholarships on EduGator Central’s website.

 I am currently attending a different institution.
 Does the program accept transfer credit?

-Possibly, but on a case-by-case basis and only from other higher education or student affairs master’s programs.
-Typically this is limited to 6 hours (although may be up to 9).
-These must be requested within the first semester of enrollment.
+While it is possible, we only accept transfer credit on a case-by-case basis — and only from other higher education or student affairs master’s programs.
+The limit is typically 6 credit hours if accepted, although it may be up to 9.
+All transfer credit requests must take place during the first semester of enrollment in the program.

-Per university policy for transfer of credit for Master’s Degrees, only graduate-level (5000-7999) work with a grade of B or better, is eligible for transfer of credit.
-These can include no more than 9 credits from institution/s approved by UF.
-Credits transferred from other universities are applied toward the degree requirements, but grades earned are not computed in the student’s grade point average.
-Acceptance of transfer of credit requires approval of the student’s supervisory committee and the Dean of the Graduate School.
+Per university policy for transfer of credit for master’s degrees, only graduate-level (5000-7999) work with a grade of B or better is eligible for credit.
+These can include no more than 9 credits from UF-approved institutions.
+Credits transferred from other universities are applied toward the current degree’s requirements, but grades earned are not computed in the student’s UF grade point average.
+Acceptance of transfer of credit requires the approval of the student’s supervisory committee and the Dean of the Graduate School.